antazo/automation-toolbox/docs/google_cloud_platform.md

-# Qwiklab: "Creating a VM template and Automating deployment"
+# Creating a VM template and Automating deployment

 ## On VM
 ```